elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step8.md

 With the new field `wishlists` in `customers` Flow, create a new relationship entry to associate the wishlist to the customer:

-* Open the collection in the editor
+* Open the collection from `collection.json`{{open}} in the editor
-* Open the `Create a customer entry relationship` request
-* Replace the contents in the body section with:
+* Replace the contents in the body section of the `Create a customer entry relationship` request with the following:
+> Remove any extra line breaks inserted in the raw data above.

 <pre class="file" data-filename="collection.json" data-target="insert" data-marker="#ENTRY-REL-CUST-BODY">
 {\"data\": [{\"type\": \"wishlists\",\"id\": \"{{entryID}}\"}]}
 </pre>
-> Remove any extra line breaks inserted in the raw data above.

 * Send the request to create a new entry relationship connecting the customer to the wishlist.